 Currently, Jose heads Programs & Partnerships for Stephen and Ayesha Curry’s Eat.
 Learn.
 Play.
 Foundation – a new foundation the Currys launched that is becoming one of the country’s most innovative and impactful philanthropic organizations through its commitment to creating equal opportunities and bright futures for every child.
 In 2020, Eat.
 Learn.
 Play. was able to play a major role in the fight against rising hunger, helping to provide more than 14 million meals to children and families in the foundation’s hometown of Oakland.
 This strategy included engaging over 130 local restaurants who were able to rehire 850 of their employees in order to prepare and deliver over 2.5 million meals to those who needed meals during the pandemic.

-Jose is the Director of Equity and Strategic Partnerships under Oakland Mayor Libby Schaaf.
-In this role, Jose serves as senior advisor to the Mayor, with the responsibility of creating, coordinating, and facilitating public/private/ philanthropic partnerships that foster equitable opportunities and benefits for the people of Oakland.
+Prior to joining the Eat.
+Learn.
+Play.
+Foundation, José served as the director of equity and strategic partnerships under Oakland Mayor Libby Schaaf.
+In this role, José served as senior advisor to the Mayor, with the responsibility of creating, coordinating, and facilitating public, private, and philanthropic partnerships that foster equitable opportunities and benefits for the people of Oakland.

 The Job Quality Fellowship is part of the Economic Opportunity Fellows Network, a network of leadership and fellowship programs run by the Aspen Institute Economic Opportunities Program.
 Within this Network, EOP connects national and local leaders from across sectors — nonprofit, government, business, philanthropy, academia, and more — to advance policies and practices with the potential to help low- and moderate-income Americans thrive in today’s economy.
 Learn more at as.pn/eofn.